GTMStack

 Training and Onboarding Cost

 Training documentation for each tool goes stale fast.
-Features change, UIs get redesigned, workflows get updated — and the documentation reflects the tool as it was six months ago.
+Features change, UIs get redesigned, workflows get updated.
+The documentation reflects the tool as it was six months ago.
 New SDRs learn the wrong process, develop workarounds, and propagate bad habits.

 Data Leakage and Inconsistency